|School District/Employer:||Lake Worth ISD|

 Effective leadership skills

 Advanced technical knowledge of school finance, budgeting, accounting systems, and economics

 Knowledge of public school child nutrition service requirements, regulations and operations

 Strong communication, public relations, and interpersonal skills

-Ability to use personal computer and software to develop spreadsheets, perform data analysis, and do word
+Ability to use personal computer and software to develop spreadsheets, perform data analysis, and do word processing

 Ability to implement policy and procedures